Retreat

 • Inspect the mesh before each season for snags or small tears; repair with the Mosticare Net Repair Kit.

-• Expect a three-year effective protection lifecycle through normal outdoor stroller use.
+• Expect a three-year effective lifecycle through normal outdoor stroller use.

 Certifications and testing